Relactation or induced lactation (for those who did not give birth to their baby) is essentially a two-fold process:

 Consider giving your baby his feedings via an alternative feeding method (rather than a bottle), such as a nursing supplementer, feeding syringe, finger feeding setup, flexible cup, spoon, medicine/eye dropper, etc. If your baby is latching well, a nursing supplementer can be a big help: it will encourage your baby to nurse at your breast by giving him a constant flow of milk (expressed milk and/or formula) while he stimulates your breasts to produce more milk.

 Some mothers use herbal supplements, such as fenugreek or blessed thistle, to stimulate milk production.
 You can usually buy these at health food stores or herb shops and occasionally at some large supermarkets or pharmacies.
 For more information see What is a galactagogue?
 Do I need one? …Herbal remedies for increasing milk supply.
 There are also several prescription medications that increase milk supply.
 These herbal and pharmaceutical methods for stimulating milk supply will not be particularly effective unless combined with frequent nursing and/or pumping.

-Finally, get in touch with a La Leche League Leader or Lactation Consultant/IBCLC (in person if at all possible) who has experience with relactation.
+Finally, get in touch with a breastfeeding counselor or Lactation Consultant/IBCLC(in person if at all possible) who has experience with relactation.
 It’s great to have one-on-one support as you work through this.